Skip to Content

 baby bunny in persons hands

-Our Rabbit and Small Animal Companions provide hands-on care to the rabbits, gineua pigs, etc. and assist with ensuring that their shelter living environment is as comfortable as possible.
-Companions help keep the animals socialized as well as provide valuable information for potential adopters by filling out the Enrichment Cards.
-Socializing, cuddles and care and key cornerstones of being a Companion.
+Our Rabbit and Small Animal Companions provide hands-on care to the rabbits, Guinea pigs, and other small animals, and assist with ensuring that their shelter living environment is as comfortable as possible.
+Companions help keep the animals socialized as well as provide valuable information for potential adopters by filling out the enrichment cards.
+Socializing, cuddles and care are key cornerstones of being a companion.

 person pointing to post its on board